Listed buildings

 What are listed buildings?

-As old buildings are built of natural materials, it is also expected that natural materials are used in repairs, such as lime mortar for re-pointing joints and timber for window and door repairs.
+As old buildings are built of natural materials, it is expected that natural materials are used in repairs too.
+This includes lime mortar for re-pointing joints and timber for window and door repairs.

-A listed building is usually highlighted in the land registry search when a building is bought or sold, but if you would like to find out if your building is listed you can:
+A listed building is highlighted in the land registry search when a building is bought or sold.
+If you would like to find out if your building is listed you can:

 Applying for listed building consent